Sanura562/passportjs-authentication-boilerplate/README.md

 Replace the MongoDB connection string with your own.
 You can use a local MongoDB instance or a cloud-based MongoDB service like MongoDB Atlas.
 Update App Configuration (Optional):

-You can customize the application's configuration in the app.js file, such as the session settings or authentication strategies.
+You can customise the application's configuration in the app.js file, such as the session settings or authentication strategies.
 After updating the database connetion strings in both app.js and config/database.js start the application by running this command in the terminal

       node app.js